• Skip to primary navigation

 More Variations

-I have shown two variations of paneer pakora in this post - spiced paneer pakora and chutney sandwich paneer pakora.
+In this post, I have shown two variations of paneer pakora: spiced paneer pakora and chutney sandwich paneer pakora.

-You can add some more flavors by adding some grated ginger or paste to the batter.
-Some people also like to add kasoori method to the batter for a different flavor.
+You can add more flavor by adding grated ginger or paste to the batter.
+Some people also like to add the kasoori method to the batter for a different flavor.

 Serving Paneer Pakoras

-Paneer pakora goes well as an anytime snack with a hot cup of masala chai or coffee.
-This combination is irresistible, especially on a rainy or cold wintery evening!
+Paneer pakora is a good anytime snack paired with a hot cup of masala chai or coffee.
+This combination is irresistible, especially on a rainy or cold winter evening!

 Assorted pakoras go well with Indian roti/ chapati and dal tadka.
 It can be a filling meal, and kids thoroughly enjoy it!

-Looking for something new - try making a pakora-inspired charcuterie board with an assortment of chutneys and other Indian snacks.
+If you’re looking for something new, try making a pakora-inspired charcuterie board with an assortment of chutneys and other Indian snacks.

 Pro Tips To Make Crispy Pakoras